mq-cah/ANZPHN/_pages/events.md

 excerpt: >
   The AAPHN collates information regarding upcoming invents of interest to public history enthusiasts and practitioners and also sends out a bi-annual Newsletter summarising the year and looking forward to the future.
 ---
+_If you would like to list your own event with the AAPHN, please get in touch with <aaphn@mq.edu.au>_

 ## Upcoming Events
 ### Seminar Series and Talks
 **Auckland Libraries: Heritage _Talks_ / Waha Pū-Taonga**